Huni Valley

-Huni Valley formerly known as Tinkwakrom is a small town in the Prestea-Huni Valley District of the Western Region in west central Ghana.
-It is one of the Wassa groups and a divisional arm to the Wassa Fiase people.
-They are the Bosomtwi traditional group and led by Nana Kwanena Amponsah IV.
+Huni Valley, formerly known as Tinkwakrom, is a town in the Prestea-Huni Valley District of the Western Region in west central Ghana.
+It is one of the Wassa towns and a divisional arm of the Wassa Fiase Kingdom.
+The Bosomtwi Division spans from Abosso to Koduakrom.
+Wassa Damang, Amoanda, Bompieso, Enimil Krom, Kyekyewere, and 4 Miles are all towns under the jurisdiction of the Bosomtwi divisional traditional Kingdom.